Arthur Varley: Prisoner of war

-After the surrender, Varley, along with the majority of his fellow AIF captives were imprisoned at Selarang Barracks near Changi Prison.
+After the surrender, Varley, and the majority of his fellow AIF captives were imprisoned at Selarang Barracks near Changi Prison.
 When the first major contingent of Australian prisoners, totalling around 3,000 men and designated A Force departed Changi in May 1942, Varley was placed in command.
 A Force was shipped in cramped conditions to Burma where it was engaged in the construction of airfields.
 Initially, conditions were good and men were paid for their work (although the Japanese deducted expenses) which allowed them to buy rations.
 Consequently, the prisoner's general condition improved from what it was in Changi.
 To capitalise on this, Varley endeavoured to keep as many men as possible working.
 Eventually, the airfield work was completed, and in September 1942, A Force was shipped to Thanbyuzayat to start work on the northern start line for the Burma-Thailand Railway.

 At Thanbyuzayat, other groups of prisoners were gradually brought into the camp, and these came under Varley's jurisdiction such that he was eventually responsible for 9,000 men in total.
 To manage A Force, which was spread out across a series of camp to the southeast, he had a small headquarters, with departments responsible for food, medical care and so forth.
 During his time in Burma, Varley constantly agitated to improve conditions as much as possible for the men under his command.
 He also tried to keep as many men as possible working.
 This meant that a possibly more cordial relationship existed with the Japanese at Thanbyuzayat than elsewhere, to the benefit of the welfare of the men under his charge.
 Although corrupt and prone to stealing the Australian's supplies, the Japanese commander also seemed to be more lenient than other commandants in charge of prison camps in the region.